-- Police Radio Antenna: This antenna will meet 2013 Federal Communications Commission (FCC) requirements for digital radio usage.
+- Sunset Center Materials testing and Windows: This is the first phase of the project and includes testing, asbestos and lead paint remediation around the windows of the Sunset Center buildings as needed, and window repair.
+The second phase is to complete exterior repairs and paint the exterior walls. - Police Radio Antenna: This antenna will meet 2013 Federal Communications Commission (FCC) requirements for digital radio usage.
 The City anticipates receiving an Urban Areas Security Initiative grant for \$175,000 to offset the cost of the installation. - Park Branch Library Backup Generator: The backup generator at the Park Branch Library is past its useful life.
 If the generator should fail during a storm, it is likely to cause flooding in the library basement. - Ambulance: This purchase replaces the 22-year-old back up ambulance, which has far exceeded its life expectancy and is no longer a reliable resource.
 In addition, 11-year-old ambulance recently experienced an engine failure due to the vehicle's age, high miles and accumulated engine hours. - Police Vehicle: The patrol car has exceeded its useful life and a new vehicle contributes to the Department's ability to respond to incidents. - Police Radios: The existing hand-held radios, previously purchased in 2009, are past their useful life.
 At \$8,200 each, the new 22 radios cost \$180,400.
 Funding pays the first year of a six-year lease for the radios. - Servers: This project reconfigures the City server system to a hybrid-cloud model system to improve redundancy and disaster recovery services.

-In addition to the Vehicle and Equipment Fund, approximately \$1.7 million is budgeted within the Capital Projects Fund to pay for other capital projects.
+In addition to the Vehicle and Equipment Fund, approximately \$1.5 million is budgeted within the Capital Projects Fund to pay for other capital projects.
 These projects include: